frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/india/gst-setup.md

 ### 4. Add GST Accounts in GST Settings

 Add all the GST Accounts in GST Settings.
-Adding these accounts in GST Settings will help the system identify all the GST accounts and generate GST reports
+Adding these accounts in GST Settings will help the system identify all the GST accounts and generate GST reports.

 You can also enable the "Round Off GST Values" in case you want to round off individual GST components in the invoices.